-WRAPUP 2-China's yuan, bonds temper rally as markets await clarity on trade, policy
+WRAPUP 3-China's yuan, bonds temper rally as markets await clarity on trade, policy

 China’s equity markets, which had risen for three consecutive sessions on the buoyant mood around trade talks, stepped back on Wednesday.

-The country’s benchmark Shanghai Composite Index gave up early gains to fall 0.32% in the afternoon session.
-The blue-chip CSI300 index was down 0.33%.
+The country’s benchmark Shanghai Composite Index gave up early gains to end the day down 0.43%.
+The blue-chip CSI300 index lost 0.45%.

-Hong Kong’s Hang Seng turned around from losses to add 0.05% early in the afternoon.
-Hong Kong-listed H-shares added 0.03%.

 Reporting by Andrew Galbraith Editing by Shri Navaratnam